 WHAT IS TRAVEL SOCCER?

-Travel Soccer is a competitive alternative to Rec Soccer played in a league environment, open to youth boys and girls.
+Travel Soccer is a competitive alternative to Rec Soccer played in a league environment, open to both boys and girls.
 Games are played via an organized, competitive soccer league, sanctioned by the CJSA.
-League and non-league games are played against various towns within the North/Central Connecticut District, hence the name ’Travel Soccer’.
-Examples of a few district towns are Glastonbury, Cromwell, Newington, Suffield, East Windsor, etc.
+League and non-league games are played against various towns within the Central/North Central Connecticut District, hence the name ’Travel Soccer’.
+Examples of a few district towns are Avon, Glastonbury, Cromwell, Newington, Suffield, East Windsor, etc.